pexip/os-rustc/src/doc/book/nostarch/chapter17.md

 To implement the behavior we want `gui` to have, we’ll define a trait named `Draw` that will have one method named `draw`.
 Then we can define a vector that takes a *trait object*.
-A trait object points to both an instance of a type implementing our specified trait as well as a table used to look up trait methods on that type at runtime.
+A trait object points to both an instance of a type implementing our specified trait and a table used to look up trait methods on that type at runtime.
 We create a trait object by specifying some sort of pointer, such as a `&` reference or a `Box<T>` smart pointer, then the `dyn` keyword, and then specifying the relevant trait.
 (We’ll talk about the reason trait objects must use a pointer in Chapter 19 in the section “Dynamically Sized Types and the `Sized` Trait.”)
 We can use trait objects in place of a generic or concrete type.
 Wherever we use a trait object, Rust’s type system will ensure at compile time that any value used in that context will implement the trait object’s trait.
 Consequently, we don’t need to know all the possible types at compile time.

-We’ve mentioned that in Rust, we refrain from calling structs and enums “objects” to distinguish them from other languages’ objects.
+We’ve mentioned that, in Rust, we refrain from calling structs and enums “objects” to distinguish them from other languages’ objects.
 In a struct or enum, the data in the struct fields and the behavior in `impl` blocks are separated, whereas in other languages, the data and behavior combined into one